pakawaka1/garage/README.md

 Garage Server Program Testing Instructions

+I. Postman Setup
-1. Included with this folder is a file called "Garage.Postman_collection.json".
-Please
+ A. Included with this zip file is a file called "Garage.Postman_collection.json".
+Please import this collection into Postman for testing.
+B. Testing